canonical/colcon-in-container/README.md

 colcon verb extension to build and test inside a container and transfer the results back to the host

+## Use cases
+The colcon `in-container` extension can be used to:
+- Build and test a ROS 2 package in a clean environment before releasing it
+- Build and test a ROS 2 package for multiple ROS distributions
+- Make sure that your `package.xml` have up to date dependencies inside
+- Build and test a ROS 2 workspace with a ROS 2 version you haven't installed
+- Ensure that the [snapcraft ros plugin](https://ubuntu.com/robotics/docs/tutorials#heading--snapcraft) will provide all the dependencies for your [snapped app](https://ubuntu.com/robotics/docs/identify-functionalities-and-applications-of-a-robotics-snap)

 ## How it works

 ### colcon build-in-container